gristlabs/grist-help/help/install/example-docker-nginx.md

 For automatic HTTPS to work, you first need to setup proper DNS entries for the server you are running this reverse proxy on.

-This NGINX is separate from Grist, so you can have more than one backend, NGINX may route to.
+This reverse proxy is separate from Grist, so you can have more than one backend to which it can route traffic - for example, Authelia for authentication.
-It pretty much acts, like a normal NGINX on the host, except much better.
+This setup uses SWAG, a Docker image that bundles the NGINX reverse proxy with useful services including TLS certificate generation and renewal.

+This is the `docker-compose.yml` file managing the NGINX instance.
 ```docker
 version: "3.9"
 services: